Cook, Learn, and Share to Fight Hunger.

 A Brief History

 The history of bread is intertwined with human civilization itself.
-Early forms of bread, simple flatbreads made from crushed grains and water, date back thousands of years.
+Early forms were simple flatbreads made from crushed grains and water, date back thousands of years.
 As civilizations advanced, so did bread-making techniques, leading to the development of leavened bread and a myriad of regional variations.

 Nutritional Information